Texas Tech University

 • If the original contribution was for an endowment, a quasi-endowment corpus fund will be created with the TRIP matching revenues.
 An 18E fund will be created as the spendable fund for the quasi-endowment interest/investment earnings.
 Additional TRIP funding will be deposited into an existing quasi-endowment corpus fund if that fund had previously received only partial TRIP matching funds in a prior fiscal year or additional contributions were made to the same endowment which were also approved for TRIP matching.

-Based on recent state appropriations and complete THECB funding data, we project our TRIP matches through fiscal year 2023 to be fully funded in 21 years (by 2045).
+Based on recent state appropriations and complete THECB funding data, we project our TRIP matches through fiscal year 2024 to be fully funded in 26 years (by FY 2050).

 Accounting Services